-When the video application employs UDP, the network bandwidth is easily occupied by the greedy UDP traffic.
-As a result, the performance of TCP deteriorates and the average throughput of UDP connections becomes about 41 times larger than that of TCP connections as shown in Fig. 5.
-On the other hand, when our TFRCP algorithm is employed by the video application, the TCP-friendly video transmission is achieved where the "friendliness" ranges from 0.374 to 1.125 (see Fig. 6).
+of TCP connections as shown in Fig. 5.
+On the other hand, when our MPEG-TFRCP algorithm is employed by the video application, the TCP-friendly video transmission is achieved where the "friendliness" ranges from 0.374 to 1.125 (see Fig. 6).

-To see the transient behavior of TFRCP precisely, we show the variation of throughput in Fig. 7 where ten TCP connections and ten TFRCP connections co-exist.
+To see the transient behavior of MPEG-TFRCP precisely, we show the variation of throughput in Fig. 7 where ten TCP connections and ten MPEG-TFRCP connections co-exist.
 The figure is magnified to have a closer look.
-In the case of TFRCP, the average of target rate r_i is also depicted.
+In the case of MPEG-TFRCP, the average of target rate r_i is also depicted.
 For TCP, the throughput of each TCP connection is derived by dividing the instantaneous congestion window size by RTT.
-In Fig. 7, it is shown that the network bandwidth is successfully shared among TCP and TFRCP connections except during the initial startup phase up to around 15 sec.
+In Fig. 7, it is shown that the network bandwidth is successfully shared among TCP and MPEG-TFRCP connections except during the initial startup phase up to around 15 sec.
 We next pick up a pair of TCP and UDP connections and depict their transient behaviors in Figs. 8 through 10 for the throughput, the packet loss probability and the video quality, respectively.
-The TFRCP connection continues to double its data emission rate until it experiences the packet loss (see Fig. 9).
+The MPEG-TFRCP connection continues to double its data emission rate until it experiences the packet loss (see Fig. 9).
 Once it detects the packet loss in the preceding interval, the emission rate is decreased to the value estimated by Eq.(3).
-As a result of rate control, the transient behavior of TFRCP connection becomes similar to that of TCP as shown in Fig. 8.
+As a result of rate control, the transient behavior of MPEG-TFRCP connection becomes similar to that of TCP as shown in Fig. 8.

-However, rate variation shown in Fig. 8 and the resultant packet loss probability in Fig. 9 suggest that the aggressive rate increase of TFRCP by Eq.(4) sometimes causes the instantaneous and serious congestion.
-The sender is forced to decrease its own data emission rate when it detects the packet loss, and the decreased rate derived from Eq.(4) is usually much smaller than the data emission rate of the preceding interval.
+However, rate variation shown in Fig. 8 and the resultant packet loss probability in Fig. 9 suggest that the aggressive rate increase of MPEG-TFRCP by Eq.(4) sometimes causes the instantaneous and serious congestion.
+The sender is forced to decrease its own data emission rate when it detects the packet loss, and the decreased rate derived from Eq.(4) is usually much smaller than the rate of the preceding interval.
 Then, the video presentation of stable quality can never be expected with such drastic rate fluctuation as shown in Fig. 10 where the video quality variation is depicted in terms of SNR (Signal to Noise Ratio).
 The SNR varies between 25.360 to 39.020 even after the initial startup phase, and such a quality fluctuation must be perceived by users at the receiver.
-In particular, no picture data is transmitted at 40.611 sec because the decreased data emission rate is so small that the sender is obliged to stop sending picture data according to the mechanism stated in Subsection C..
+In particular, no picture data is transmitted at 40.611 sec because the decreased data emission rate is so small that the sender is obliged to stop sending picture data according to the mechanism stated in Subsection 2.3.
 We should also note that the SNR values in Fig. 10 are obtained at the sender side, which means that the picture quality perceived at the receiver must be smaller than that in Fig. 10 because some packets could be lost in the network.

-Fig. 13.
+Figure 13.
 Picture quality variation (TFRCP-AI)

-Fig. 14.
+Figure 14.
 Friendliness (TFRCP-AI)